-A W-9 form is a form that is completed by those who provide services to businesses without being an employee of the organization, or as a contractor (for example, freelancers or those who have earned an amount of income via investments).
+A W-9 form is completed by those who provide services to businesses without being an employee of the organization, or as a contractor (for example, freelancers or those who have earned an amount of income via investments).
 The organization requesting the services should provide a W-9 form for completion in the first instance.

-The secondary purpose for the form is that it acts as a declaration as to whether an individual is an exempt payee or not (i.e., they are not obligated to back up withholding).
+The secondary purpose for the form is that it acts as a declaration as to whether an individual is an exempt payee or not (i.e., they are not obligated to backup withholding).
 Exempt payees can check the relevant box on the form if applicable.
-If the box is not checked, it is automatically assumed that you are nonexempt and therefore that backup withholding is a requirement.
+If the box is not checked, it is automatically assumed that you are nonexempt and that backup withholding is a requirement.

 A W-9 certifies an individual's taxpayer identification number (i.e., Social Security number).
 Any payments made to you that exceed the sum of $600 will subsequently be reported to the IRS.

 Completing the form does not typically result in you having any withholding tax subtracted from your received payments.
-However, you may be subjected to back up withholding if the W-9 form is not returned, or you fill in an incorrect taxpayer number.
-Your organization may also find itself subjected to back up withholding if you fail to provide accurate earnings data on a tax return (for example, missed or incorrect interest and dividends).
+However, you may be subjected to backup withholding if the W-9 form is not returned or if you fill in an incorrect taxpayer number.
+Your organization may also find itself subjected to backup withholding if you fail to provide accurate earnings data on a tax return (for example, missed or incorrect interest and dividends).

 If you are currently dealing with a situation where you are uncertain as to whether or not you qualify as an exempt payee and you need further advice, you can post your legal need on UpCounsel's Marketplace.
-UpCounsel only accept the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
+UpCounsel accepts only the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
 Our lawyers have an average of 14 years of legal experience that includes working with prestigious companies like Google and Twilio.
 For the latest legal news and further information on running your business smarter, you can view the UpCounsel legal blog.